smithlabcode/ribotricer/docs/cmd-manual.rst

          --outReadsUnmapped Fastx\

---runThreadN <threads>                Number of threads to use --genomeDir <index_out_dir>           Path to index directory --outFilterMismatchNmax 2             Allow a maximum of 2 mismatches --alignIntronMin <ALIGN_INTRON_Nmin>  Minimum intron size.
+--runThreadN threads                 Number of threads to use --genomeDir index_out_dir            Path to index directory --outFilterMismatchNmax mismatches   Allow a maximum of mismatches=2 --alignIntronMin ALIGN_INTRON_Nmin   Minimum intron size.
 Any genomic gap
                                        is considered intron if its
                                        length >= alignIntronMin.
---alignIntronMax <ALIGN_INTRON_Nmax>  Maximum intron size --outFileNamePrefix <prefix>          Prefix for output files --readFilesIn <input.fq.gz>           Path to input fastq.gz --outSAMtype BAM Unsorted             Output an unsorted BAM file --readFilesCommand zcat               Since input is gzipped use zcat to
+--alignIntronMax ALIGN_INTRON_Nmax   Maximum intron size --outFileNamePrefix prefix           Prefix for output files --readFilesIn input_fq_gz            Path to input fastq.gz --outSAMtype outtype                 Output an unsorted BAM file (outtype=BAM Unsorted) --readFilesCommand zcat              Since input is gzipped use zcat to
-                                      decompress it on the fly --quantMode TranscriptomeSAM          Also output BAM aligned to the transcriptome --outTmpDir <tpmdir>                  Directory to use for writing temporary files --outReadsUnmapped Fastx              Write unmapped reads to separate fastq file
+                                     decompress it on the fly --quantMode TranscriptomeSAM         Also output BAM aligned to the transcriptome --outTmpDir tpmdir                   Directory to use for writing temporary files --outReadsUnmapped Fastx             Write unmapped reads to separate fastq file

 Sorting and Indexing